dpiponi/SpellCaster/README.md

    Otherwise it returns to its owner's hand.
    (Monsters can change ownership during a Battle so it might not return to the hand it came from.)
 2. Spells.
 These have a variety of effects.
 Usually at the end of its execution a spell goes to the discard pile.
+   Spells include the Mana cards.
+   These usually have zero cost and immediately give the target player the amount of Mana on the card.
 3. Artifacts.
 These have effects similar to spells execept they return to their owner's hand after play.
 Each card can only target certain classes of card.
 The type of card it can target can be viewed by hovering over the card with the mouse.
 Hovering causes detailed information about the card to be displayed at the left.